dave-c/snippets/README.md

-A collection of short examples of patterns and idioms in C++
+A collection of short examples of patterns and idioms in C++ and various examples in D